 More recently, Bell held a demonstration of its new Bell Nexus, which could transport up to 8 people – quite impressive!
 I believe Quebec is in excellent position to become a major player in this emerging industry.
 Thanks to Bell, we have access to a powerful expertise.
 In a recent edition of Robb Report, the media stated: “The Bell Nexus is the helicopter company’s solution for quick, convenient, and comfortable urban air transportation.”

-For those who are interested in learning more on this topic, I recommend visiting Bell’s website.
+For those who are interested in learning more on this topic, we recommend visiting Bell’s website.

 Receive new exciting trip offers, latest helicopter stories, news & videos.